Landlords life and death

 - On re-letting, even if a safety certificate is still current, inspect the gas installation and appliances.
 A leaving tenant may have left the system in an unsafe condition.

 - Work closely with tenants in gaining access for maintenance, repairs, safety checks and the early reporting of faulty appliances.

 - If you experience difficulties gaining access make sure you fully document this to show you have taken all reasonable steps – beware accusations of harassment.

 - Ensure that all appliances meet the regulations; in particular in bedrooms and bathrooms where appliances must be of the room-sealed type.
 Since 1 January 1996 there are restrictions on appliances fitted in bedrooms and bathrooms.
 Appliances such as heaters must be of the room-sealed type.
 Non-room sealed types can only be fitted if they are below 14 Kilowatts and have cut off devices which automatically turn off the gas when toxic fumes build up.
 Also, since 31 October 1998 it has been illegal to install instantaneous water heaters which are not room-sealed or fitted with a safety device which automatically turns off the gas supply when toxic fumes build up.
-If in doubt seek advice from a CORGI registered installer.
+If in doubt seek advice from an installer registered by the Gas Safe Register.

 - Do not use second hand gas appliances.

 - Ensure that tenants have emergency instructions and ready access to the gas meter and the gas cut-off valve.